GaryQ-physics/magnetosphere/biotsavart_mhd_comparison.md

 Note: Points outside the MHD domain, because they are say too close to earth, have *B1_simulation* = 0.
 These are not included in the plots, as they would give values of +/- infinity.

 ## Summary of Results and Conclusion
+Overall, the percent errors were quite high, getting to even an order of magnitude off (1000%) in some places even for mid values (>100nT).
+The large values (>1000nT) only occure less than 5 R\_E in.
+For the large values on the dayside, there is a noticable trend downward from 100% to 10% or so as you go from 2 to 5 R\_E.
+For the nightside there are too few large values to tell.
+However, since there doesn't appear to be a clear trend among the mid range points which extend much farther than 5 R\_E, this does not support the idea that the earth has a strong shielding effect of the biot-savart integral contributions from sources on the oposite side of the earth.